-I worked up this recipe especially for my Aunt Sue, who makes the worlds best pound cake but can’t eat tomatoes.
-How are those two related?
-Well, beyond me just putting them in a sentence together I reckon that’s about it, but you can get her pound cake recipe in my cookbook ~winks~.
+I worked up this beef stew recipe especially for my Aunt Sue, who makes the worlds best pound cake but can’t eat tomatoes.
+Love you Aunt Sue!

 To make this stew you’re gonna need: Stew meat, carrots, potatoes, pearl onions (you can use regular), Dale’s Sauce* (substitution below), and beef broth.

 You’re also gonna need a little flour, some black pepper, Thyme, and salt if you use my substitution for Dale’s Sauce.

 If you don’t have thyme, don’t sweat it.
 Just use Italian Seasoning in it’s place and your stew will have a bit different flavor but still be wonderful.
 If you are new here you may not realize that I pretty much think you could save the world with a $1 bottle of dry Italian seasoning.
 I love that stuff.
 Oh, also, if you are new here, welcome!
 We sure are glad to have you as part of our family!